Last Updated on November 25, 2020

 According to the Caloric Control Council, an average Thanksgiving holiday dinner contains 4,500 calories and 229 grams of fat.
 That’s more than twice the daily number of calories and three times daily recommended fat intake.

-Stay on track with these 7 Healthy Thanksgiving Holiday Tips
+7 Healthy Thanksgiving Holiday Tips

-And now I’m sharing them with you.
+Now I’m sharing them with you.
 Woo!

 After you’ve had a chance to check it out, leave me a comment and let me know what tip helped you the most.